Fletcher-Benji/M2/readme.txt

 Project idea 2 'Memory Game'

-I am to create a basic card mating memory game, using assets from the video game minecraft (its item sprites) I am to create a user experiance with feedback and changes in the code to reflect the users actions.
+I am to create a basic card mating memory game, using tarrot cards I have found online I am to create a user experiance with feedback and changes in the code to reflect the users actions.

 So this means I need to create web app that has the functionality of: